Michael-Purser/self-balancing-robot/README.md

    ```

 4. Now, you can choose to  use Docker, or set up your host system.
-   For Docker, see `utils/docker/DOCKER_README.md`, and skip to `Running the code` below.
+   For Docker, see `utils/docker/README.md`, and skip to `Running the code` below.
-   For the host setup, perform steps 5-7.
+   For the host setup, continue with steps 5-7.

 5. **Initialize and build the workspace**<br>
    Execute the commands below to configure the catkin workspace: